-When both packages are completed and by request, the Dean's office issues confirmations in which exam results and credits awarded are acknowledged (Art.
+When both packages are completed and by request, the Dean's office issues confirmations acknowledging exam results and awarded credits (Art.
 22 of the regulations) after payment of the exams' fee.

 1.5 Teaching Languages

 Courses are taught in French, German or English.
 The students may choose the language of their seminar talks, written works and exams (French, German or English).